 It's one thing to capture your consumers' attention; it's quite another to keep it.

 However, stimulating a consumer's interest is far more complicated than grabbing their attention.

 AIDA model's second stage deals with maintaining the interest of your target audience.

 To keep your prospects interested in your advertising or marketing message, you must offer them a reason.
-Show them why it is significant to them or why they may want your assistance.
+Show them why it is significant, or they may want your assistance.

-You might accomplish this by storytelling or another approach that allows the customer to "feel" their pressing problem, prompting them to seek a definitive answer.
+You might accomplish this by storytelling or consumer advertising that allows the customer to "feel" their pressing problem, prompting them to seek a definitive answer

 Make it about them rather than about you.

 Let's talk about CRED.
-Their content marketing revolves around showcasing a simple message: download CRED and earn a reward for paying your bills."
-They marketed that you will receive rewards if you pay your credit card bills using their product.
+Their content marketing showcases a simple message: download CRED and earn a reward for paying your bills."
+They said you will receive rewards if you pay your credit card bills using their product.

 Domino's had to "go big" to keep the public interested, while Pizza Hut was the official Super Bowl sponsor.
 And the brand accomplished this achievement thanks to its novel Piece of the Pie Rewards program.

 Customers could participate in the Rewards Program and gain 10 points for scanning any pizza.
 Yes, even if it wasn't a Domino's pizza!
 After accumulating 60 points, the individual would earn a free Domino's pizza!